El Camino: A Breaking Bad Movie: Secrecy

-Bryan Cranston, who starred as Walter White on the series, would confirm the project but claimed to have not seen a script, although he showed interest in participating if Gilligan called for it.
-He would ultimately end up appearing in El Camino, flying to Albuquerque in a private jet to shoot his scenes within the span of 36 hours.
-At the time he starred in the Broadway production Network, but used a two-day break in January for filming.
-As Cranston had grown his hair out since the series ended, the makeup team used a bald cap and fake moustache to help him achieve the appearance of Walter White, with additional visual effects added during post-production to perfect his look.
+Bryan Cranston, who starred as Walter White on the series, confirmed the project early on but claimed not to have seen a script, although he showed interest in participating if Gilligan called for it.
+He ultimately appeared in El Camino, flying to Albuquerque in a private jet to shoot his scenes within the span of 36 hours.
+At the time he was starring in the Broadway production Network, but used a two-day break in January for filming.
+As Cranston had grown his hair out since the series ended, the makeup team used a bald cap and fake moustache to achieve the appearance of Walter White, with additional visual effects added during post-production to perfect his look.
 Filming for the diner scene occurred first, with the set containing only crew members and their families serving as extras in order to keep the shoot confidential.
 Despite the enclosed filming location, numerous locals spotted the show's iconic RV in the diner's parking lot.
-The crew used the excuse that they were shooting a commercial for a Breaking Bad tour to deflect attention.
-Cranston shot the hallway scene the next day then immediately returned to the airport, arriving in New York in time to perform that same evening.
-To prevent paparazzi photos, production heavily disguised Cranston when escorting him to, from and throughout the set, and told him to avoid seeing Paul in public when filming had concluded for the day.
+To deflect attention, the crew made the excuse that they were shooting a commercial for a Breaking Bad tour.
+Cranston shot the hallway scene the next day, then immediately returned to the airport, arriving in New York in time to perform that same evening.
+To prevent paparazzi photos, production heavily disguised Cranston when escorting him between and throughout the set, and told him to avoid seeing Paul in public when filming had concluded for the day.

 Similar measures were taken to ensure that news of filming did not reach the locals, with cast and crew under tight restrictions about what they could say about the project.
-Cast members wore large cloaks to disguise their identities when heading to the set or when shooting outside in public places, and each of their characters were given code names.
+Cast members wore large cloaks to disguise their identities when heading to the set or when shooting outside in public places, and their characters were given code names.
 When off the set, the cast could not see one another in public, and when recognized they would lie about working on the film.
 By the time the media began making a connection between Greenbrier and Breaking Bad, filming had mostly been completed.
-After news broke that the film would be a Breaking Bad sequel, representatives for AMC, Netflix, and Sony Pictures TV all declined to comment regarding the project's existence.
+After news broke of a Breaking Bad sequel film, representatives for AMC, Netflix, and Sony Pictures TV all declined to comment regarding the project's existence.
 A month after this announcement, Paul remained coy about the film's status, claiming in an interview that he had not heard anything regarding a Breaking Bad movie.

-Filming of Better Call Sauls fifth season took place shortly after El Camino finished shooting to take advantage of the assembled crew.
+Filming for Better Call Sauls fifth season took place shortly after El Camino finished shooting, in order to take advantage of the assembled crew.
 As such, cast members of Better Call Saul became aware of the film but swore to secrecy on the project.
 Days before El Camino was officially announced, Bob Odenkirk, who starred as Saul Goodman on Breaking Bad and Better Call Saul, teased that filming had already been completed and said the producers had done "an amazing job of keeping it a secret".